-Degree Requirements.
-The M.S. requires a minimum of either (Plan I) 41 hours of course work including a written thesis for which six hours will be received or (Plan II) 43 hours of course work including a written report.
-Course work includes core courses (e.g., educational psychology), specialization courses (e.g., research in education, statistical methods, program evaluation) and elective courses that define a collateral area of study consistent with or complementary to the degree emphasis.
-Students must take two qualifying examinations that cover the program core and the area of professional specialization.
-The Ph.D. degree requires a university determined minimum of 60 hours beyond the master's degree or a minimum of 90 semester hours beyond the bachelor's degree.
-The typical doctoral student in the program completes nine hours of common core coursework in educational psychology, 15 hours of common core coursework in integrated and extended inquiry, and 18 professional course hours (e.g. psychometric theory, applied multivariate research), 12 to 18 hours in a cognate area (e.g., mathematical statistics, institutional research, student development), and 15 dissertation hours.
-Students also select two applied experiences from a list of suggested experiences with the assistance and approval of their committee chair.
+24 hours in research and evaluation including a practicum.
+Students taking a non-thesis option must take additional courses from an approved list of electives.
+Masters students must take two qualifying examinations that cover the program core and the area of professional specialization.

+The Ph.D. degree requires a university determined minimum of 60 hours beyond the masters degree or a minimum of 90 semester hours byond the bachelor's degree.
+The typical doctoral student completes nine hours of common core course work in educational psychology and 15 hours of common core course work in integrated and extended inquiry; 18 hours of professional course hours (e.g., psychometric theory, applied multivariate research), 12 to 18 hours in a cognate area defined by the student and committee chair (e.g., mathematical statistics, institutional research, student development), and at least 15 dissertation hours.
+Students also select two applied experiences from a list of suggested experiences with the assistance and approval of the committee chair.
 Ph.D. students must take two qualifying examinations that cover the program and core and the area of professional specialization.

-Admission Requirements: Criteria for full admission to the master's program include an undergraduate GPA of at least 2.75; Miller Analogy Test (MAT) or Graduate Record Exam (GRE) score of at least 39/900; 3 positive letters of reference (preferably from previous instructors or employers); and evidence of potential for professional development (e.g., proof of written work).
+Admission Requirements.
+Criteria for full admission to the master's program include an undergraduate GPA of at least 2.75; Miller Analogy Test (MAT) or Graduate Record Exam (GRE) score of at least 39/900; 3 positive letters of reference (preferably from previous instructors or employers); and evidence of potential for professional development (e.g., proof of written work).
 For the doctoral program, admissions decisions are based on a combination of multiple criteria that include telephone or personal interview, GRE scores, undergraduate and master's GPA, four positive letters of reference on SES forms, relevant experience, statement of career goals, and evidence of potential for professional development (e.g., proof of written work).
 Students considering admission to the doctoral program must have a master's degree from an accredited institution.
 Applicants should have an undergraduate GPA of at least 2.50 and a graduate GPA of at least 3.50.
 A minimum GRE score of 1000 is a competitive test score for full admission.

 Application Procedures.
-Applicants must submit a completed portfolio consisting of a Graduate Application for Admission form, three positive letters of recommendation, a signed Confidentiality of Reference form, minimum Graduate Record Exam scores, two official transcripts from each institution attended, Statement of Purpose, and the Graduate College application fee.
+Applicants must submit a completed portfolio consisting of a Graduate Application for Admission form, the required number of positive letters of recommendation (three for master's, four for doctoral), a signed Confidentiality of Reference form, official score report for required tests (GRE or MAT for master's, GRE for doctoral), two official transcripts from each institution attended, Statement of Purpose, and the Graduate College application fee.
 International applicants must include TOEFL scores and a signed Confirmation of Resources form.
 Applications are reviewed as they are received.